May 16, 2012

 Vandewattyne has been initiator of a festival called Witches Sabbath, based on a burning of witches in the 17th century, currently a crowded happening in June, when Ellezelles is flowing full with people dressed as witches and devils.

-He has also was active in promoting a market of old crafts, planting a maypole and saving traditional architecture.
+He has also been active in promoting a market of old crafts, planting a maypole and saving traditional architecture.

 The garden of stones